 The assassination of Talaat Pasha was part of the Armenian Revolutionary Federation’s Operation Nemesis.
-In 1919, in Yerevan, the general assembly of the Armenian Revolutionary FederationOpens in a new tab. party enacted a resolution calling for the implementation of the verdicts it had reached.
+In 1919, in Yerevan, the general assembly of the Armenian Revolutionary Federation party enacted a resolution calling for the implementation of the verdicts it had reached.

 Soghomon Tehlirian executed the death sentence on Turkey’s Minister Talaat on March 15, 1921, in Berlin.
 Tehlirian is considered a national hero in Armenia.